 - Enhancing creativity and working memory, thereby stimulating new ideas and solutions

 One of the less documented benefits of mindfulness meditation is that it may help you let go of habits that are upsetting your health.
 This doesn’t always happen, but those who enjoy meditation and go deeper into the practice, become less likely to continue with habits like smoking, excessive alcohol consumption, and eating junk food.

 What is mindfulness meditation going to do for your health?
 As you become more aware of the body and its environment, you are less likely to maintain bad sleep habits or allow stress to build to unhealthy levels.
 You will enjoy creating a lifestyle that supports your meditation practice – sleeping, stretching, eating clean, and getting some exercise.

 This makes it easier for you to give up your addictions or recover from them easily.
 It also prevents any form of relapse so that you can focus on getting your health back on track.
 When a destructive habit has taken root in you, the craving or stimulus leads to a pattern of behaviour.
 For example: smoking or stress eating.
 Mindfulness meditation makes you see this habit with awareness and clarity thereby making it easier to battle the urge.

 Mindfulness meditation and your quality of life

-Over the course of your life, you adopt certain habits and practices to streamline your daily activities and make you more efficient.
+Throughout your life, you adopt certain habits and practices to streamline your daily activities and make you more efficient.
 But a routine also forces you to run every day on autopilot, which means you do not have to think too hard about your daily activities.
-In this mental state, its easy to be unaware of your thoughts, feelings and perceptions, or to note the causes of unhappiness or frustration.
+In this mental state, it’s easy to be unaware of your thoughts, feelings and perceptions, or to note the causes of unhappiness or frustration.